pipefunc/pipefunc/docs/source/concepts/cli.md

 The {meth}`~pipefunc.Pipeline.cli()` method provides an out‐of‐the‐box command‐line interface (CLI) for executing your PipeFunc pipelines directly from the terminal.
 This feature leverages your pipeline’s input schema—generated automatically via Pydantic—and even extracts detailed parameter descriptions from your docstrings.
-With a single call to `pipeline.cli()`, you can run your entire pipeline without writing any additional command-line parsing code.
+With a single call to `pipeline.cli()`, you can run your entire pipeline without writing any additional command-line parsing code, load inputs from a JSON file, or simply view the pipeline documentation.

 In other words, you can: